Non-Smooth Integrability Theory: Proofs

-Because $E$ is concave, the left-hand side of the above equation is negative semi-definite.
-Moreover, by extended Young's theorem,\footnote{See Lemma 3.2 of Hosoya (2021).} the left-hand side of the above equation is symmetric.
-Therefore, $f$ satisfies (S) and (NSD), and (iii) holds.
+where $H_E(p)$ denotes the Hessian matrix of $E$ at $p$.
+Because $E$ is concave, $H_E(p)$ is negative semi-definite.
+Moreover, by extended Young's theorem,\footnote{See Lemma 3.2 of Hosoya (2021).} $H_E(p)$ is symmetric.
+Therefore, $f$ satisfies (S) and (NSD), and condition (iii) holds.

-Finally, our Theorem 1 says that (iii) implies (ii).
+Finally, our Proposition 1 says that condition (iii) implies condition (ii).
 This completes the proof. $\blacksquare$